NTP and NASEM: February 9, 2021, a date that won’t be forgotten.

 In 2016 the NTP began a systematic review of fluoride’s neurotoxicity (called a monograph) at the request of the Fluoride Action Network.

 The NTP spent three years on this monograph and then asked the National Academies of Sciences, Engineering and Medicine (NASEM) to peer review their work.
-NTP produced two draft reviews, which NASEM peer-reviewed.
+NTP produced two draft reviews (2019 and 2020), which NASEM peer-reviewed.

 Also, in 2016, a coalition of groups, including the Fluoride Action Network, petitioned the U.S. Envcironmenal Protection Agency to prohibit fluoridation chemicals used in water fluoridation schemes due to fluoride’s neurotoxicity under Section 21 of the Toxic Substances Control Act (TSCA).

 In 2017, the EPA denied the citizens’ petition, and the groups took EPA to federal court.
 The “TSCA trial” was held in June 2020.

 After the trial, the Court requested two documents before its decision can be made.

 • The Court requested NTP’s report on its systematic review of fluoride’s neurotoxicity.
 Inexplicably, on February 9, 2021, the NTP, with no public announcement or explanation, ended its review.

 Instead, the NTP will write a “state of the science” report.
 The report is expected to be released at the end of March 2022.

 The Court, informed of this development by EPA’s lawyers (who were the first to know), still wants to read the report that NTP will produce.

 The speculation is that fluoridation proponents within the NIH-NIDCR were responsible for stopping NTP’s systematic review of fluoride’s neurotoxicity.
 The concern is that they will also interfere in NTP’s forthcoming report.